Approved and amended 11-14-2014

 Article 9, Joint Council

 Section 1.
-The Local Union Joint Council shall consist of the following: a) The Executive Board members of this Local. b) One (1) Head Steward to serve as representative for each three hundred (300), or major fraction thereof, members in good standing on each Campus with a minimum of one (1) representative from each Campus.
+The Local Union Joint Council shall consist of the following: a) The Executive Board members of this Local. b) One (1) Head Steward to serve as representative for each three hundred (300), or major fraction thereof, members in good standing on each Campus with a minimum of one (1) representative from each Campus for a term of (3) years.
 The number of Head Stewards shall not exceed that allowable if all bargaining unit members on a campus were members in good standing.

 Section 2.
 The Joint Council representatives shall be elected by simple majority of votes cast at the Campus.

 Section 3.
 The membership of each Campus shall be computed twice a year during the months of December and April.
 This computation is for the purpose of determining Campus representation to the Joint Council and apportionment of stewards.
 In the event that the computation would reduce the number of Joint Council representatives from a Campus , that reduction will not take place until there is a Joint Council vacancy from that Campus or the next re-computation, whichever is first.

 Section 4.
 The officers of the Joint Council shall be the regularly elected officers of the Local Union.

 Section 5.
 It shall be the duty of each member of the Joint Council to fulfill his/her various duties faithfully as provided in the International Constitution and Local Union Bylaws, and in implementation of Campus and Local Union plans.
 Joint Council officers shall uphold the tradition of widespread member involvement and membership outreach, which has always been key to the strength of Local 4123.